rdegges/django-twilio/docs/views.rst

     )

     # views.py
-    from twilio import Response
+    from twilio.twiml import Response
     from django_twilio.decorators import twilio_view

     @twilio_view
     def say_hi(request):
         r = Response()
-        r.addSay('Thanks for joining the conference!
+        r.say('Thanks for joining the conference!
 Django and twilio rock!') return r

 If you run this example code, you'll notice that when you call your